Last Updated on

 2nd-degree assault, interfering and harassing charges are possible

 A Connecticut police officer was coughed on during an arrest in Hamden this past weekend according to NBC Connecticut.
 The offender was charged with criminal attempt to assault a police officer, interfering with police, larceny, and criminal trespass.
 Held on a $25,000 bail with a later court date for July as a consequence.
+While each case is different, you could get arrested for spitting on a police officer and end up in need of a bondsman service.

 Lawmakers are pushing for harsh consequences